elle-miller/elle-miller.github.io/_posts/2025-11-04-tactilerl.md

   }
 ---

-The purpose of this blog post is three-fold: to chat about the **major findings** (including some interpretations too uncertain for the paper), to share the **human side** of the story, because our brains work in narratives, and to highlight the most important **lessons** I learned about doing useful RL research.
+The purpose of this blog post is three-fold: to share the **human side** of the story (because our brains work in narratives), to chat about the **major findings** (including some interpretations too uncertain for the paper), and to highlight the most important **lessons** I learned about doing useful RL research.

 Let’s go!

-# Part 1: Human Side to the Research
+# Part 1: Origins

-## Why Study Tactile RL?
+## Why I'm betting my PhD on touch

 This research kicked off my journey into Reinforcement Learning (RL) as a first-year PhD student.
 My background was all over the place: assistive robotics (DLR), semantic perception (JPL), and even astrophysics.
 I had *zero* prior experience in RL, but I thought it was the most compelling form of robot learning, so I was determined to study it.